 Board of Directors

 Dr. Yvette Running Horse Collin received her doctorate in Indigenous Studies from the University of Alaska, Fairbanks in May 2017 where she graduated with Honors (Phi Kappa Phi and Golden Key.)
 Her research focused on the historical, cultural, and spiritual relationship between the Indigenous Peoples of the Americas and the horse.
-She currently serves as the Oglala Nation Presidential Ambassador, and she is honored to represent her people in this manner.
+She is an enrolled member of the Oglala Sioux Tribe (OST), and she is currently conducting her post-doctoral research at CAGT (Centre for Anthropobiology and Genomics of Toulouse) in Toulouse, France.
 During her decade of pre-research on this topic, she drew from the histories and traditional teachings of many Native Nations whose Elders wished to share their knowledge.
 Dr. Running Horse Collin is one of the Founders of Sacred Way Sanctuary and the Native American Horse Trail.

 Dr. Running Horse Collin is an award-winning journalist, and has held various executive positions at non-profit institutions around the United States.
 She has advised state, federal and Fortune 100 organizations on Native American policy.
 She lectures extensively throughout the United States and internationally on her people’s traditions and history surrounding the horse at academic and Native leadership conferences such as the World Indigenous Peoples Conference on Education (WIPCE), the Canadian Indigenous/Native Studies Association (CINSA), the Alaska Native Studies Conference, and Standing Rock Sioux Nation’s Prophecy of the Grandfather’s Conference.
 She practices the traditional ways of her Ancestors and is a wife, mother, and grandmother.